twitchfiber/frank_li/README.md

+# Personal Website
-# A personal website I made using node.js as the predominant backend technology, along with bootstrap for styling.
+A personal website I made using node.js as the predominant backend technology, along with bootstrap for styling.